 Is Online Counselling Ethical?

-As a Canadian Certified Counsellor, I follow the Code of Ethics and Standards of Practice as set forth by the Canadian Counselling and Psychotherapy Association (CCPA).
+As a Registered Counselling Therapist Candidate and Canadian Certified Counsellor, I follow the Code of Ethics and Standards of Practice as set forth by the Nova Scotia College of Counselling Therapists (NSCCT) and the Canadian Counselling and Psychotherapy Association (CCPA).
 This ensures that I provide the same level of care that I would when meeting with clients in person, and that I follow additional ethical guidelines regarding confidentiality, informed consent, and security while providing online counselling services.

 Please find links to the Code of Ethics and Standards of Practice below:

 Please note that online therapy is suitable for those with mild to moderate mental health concerns.
 If you have more severe symptoms, please get in touch to discuss meeting in person.
 If you are experiencing a mental health emergency, please visit your nearest emergency room, or, if you are in Canada, you may contact Crisis Services Canada toll-free at 1-833-456-4566.

 Is it Possible to Meet for Sessions In Person as well as Online?

 As a result of the COVID-19 pandemic, the Nova Scotia College of Counselling Therapists recommends that counsellors meet with their clients online or by phone whenever possible.
 I currently offer in-person therapy in downtown Halifax, Nova Scotia, at Three Treasures Clinic, however, my hours are limited to only a few sessions per week, and these spots are reserved for those who are most in need.

 Are Sessions Covered by My Insurance Provider or Employer?